 Strings are delimited by single or double quotes.
 Whitespace is not significant outside of strings.
 Hash keys need not be quote-delimited unless they contain significant whitespace.
 Strings entered inside angle brackets become lists if any whitespace is used inside the angle brackets.

-All option keys and values must, of course, be constants since Pod6 is a specification language, not a programming language.
+All option keys and values must be constants since Pod6 is a specification language, not a programming language.
 Specifically, option values cannot be closures.
 See Synopsis 2 for details of the various Raku pair notations.

-In the future, the configuration section may be extended over subsequent lines by starting those lines with an
+The configuration section may be extended over subsequent lines.
+Each subsequent line must start with an

 Some of these options have a predetermined value; specifically,